m2bhatt/poker-buddy-react/README.md

 3. As a user, I should be able to select which cards are in my hand, and which cards are on the board.
 4. As a user, I should be able to see the probability of Poker hands once I have selected the cards in my hand, and the first draw of 3 hands on the board.
 5. As a user, I should be able to see the probability of Poker hands once other cards are revealed.
-6. As a user, I should be able to select the outcome of my play (fold, win, draw).
+6. As a user, I should be able to select the outcome of my play (fold, win).

 ### Stretch Goals
 7. As a user, I should be able to save my hand, hands on the board, and the outcome of my play.